TJ3Sat (Thomas Jefferson Cube Sat) is an educational 1U CubeSat designed an built by Thomas Jefferson High School, Alexandria, Virginia (TJHSST).

-It was selected in 2011 by NASA to be launched as part of the ELaNa program.
+It was selected in 2011 by NASA's CubeSat Launch Initiative (CSLI) to be launched as part of the ELaNa program.

-The launch was successful on 20 November 2013.
+The launch on the ELaNa-4 mission was successful on 20 November 2013.
 After deployment, no signals were received from the satellite.
 It reentered on 16 September 2015.

 |Operator:||Thomas Jefferson High School (TJHSST), Alexandria, Virginia|